 The paint product you choose will depend on the protective qualities you’re looking for.
 Your budget is also included, as well as how quickly you need the job to get done.

-Below, we’ve curated a selection of shed paints of various brands to help you with your choices.
+Below is a selection of garden shed paints from various brands to help you make an informed decision.

-This wood stain and protector from Protek is a multipurpose and versatile wood paint.
+This wood stain and protector is a multipurpose and versatile wood paint.
 What’s more, it’s weatherproof and guarantees to protect all varieties of outdoor timber.

 The product is very low in VOC (volatile organic compounds).
 And the use of blended organic pigments ensures that colours are bright, pure and long-lasting.